Why do you shoot most weddings with two Photographers?

 How much has to be paid before my wedding day?

 A $500 deposit will reserve your day.
 After that we will take additional payments before your wedding day.
-The remaining balance is not due until 30 days after your wedding.
+The remaining balance is not due until 30 days before your wedding.

 How early should we reserve our day?